 The Little Scholars Academy serves children ages 6 through 11 with a strong focus on academic enhancement, cultural enrichment, community service, and health and physical fitness.
 Students engage in activities to enhance overall academic performance while developing healthy habits, civic responsibility, character, and leadership skills.
 A majority of the Academy’s little scholars achieve honor roll status.
 Complete an enrollment form.

 The NexGen Little Scholars Academy is located at the Second Baptist Church in Little Rock.
 Little Scholars serves children ages 6 through 11 who live in the following Little Rock ZIP codes: 72204, 72205, 72210, 72211, and 72212.
 Curriculum is focused on academic enhancement, cultural enrichment, community service, and health and physical fitness.
 Students engage in activities to enhance overall academic performance while developing healthy habits, civic responsibility, character, and leadership skills.
 A majority of the Academy’s little scholars achieve honor roll status.
 Complete an enrollment form.

-Vision 2025 is a new, innovative program for Pulaski County females, ages 11-19, that focuses on empowerment, leadership, mentoring, career preparation, entrepreneurship, community services, and intrusive academic enrichment and advising.
-Activities will include tutoring, college tours, leadership conferences, service-learning, ACT Prep, cultural enrichment activities, health and nutrition education, physical fitness, professional development workshops, self-esteem building opportunities, etiquette coaching dinners, college readiness workshops, and much more!
-Download the application.
+Vision 2025 is an innovative program identifying young women in the 9th through 12th grades with extraordinary potential and empowers them as leaders.
+The yearlong program focuses on empowerment, building leadership skills, mentoring, community service, academic enrichment, and academic & career advising.
+Young women engage in activities including: tutoring, college tours, leadership conferences, service-learning, ACT prep, cultural enrichment, health and nutrition education, physical fitness, professional development workshops, self-esteem building opportunities, etiquette coaching dinners, college readiness workshops, and much more!